RamanGodun/State-symmetric-blueprint-mono-repo/README.md

 ## ✨ Overview

-This modular showcase monorepo demonstrates an example of **codebase, that 90%+ agnostic to state manager**.
+This modular showcase monorepo demonstrates an example of **State-symmetric architecture codestyle**.
 (More than 90% of the code remains unchanged, regardless of whether the app uses **Riverpod**, **Cubit/BLoC**, or **Provider**.)

+### Accepted architecture decisions records

+Accepted architecture decisions records are in [`ADR.md`](ADR/ADR-001-State-symmetric-architecture.md) for full decision records.

 ---